World War Two

 Causes

 Here is a picture of Adolf Hitler at a rally in Germany.
-Powerful and
+Powerful and supported by many, Adolf had Germany in his hands.
+Many did not argue as he invaded other countries. |

 After the WWI the treaty of Versailles left German weak, powerless, and crippled.
 It was designed to rip apart Germany by seizing land, food, and ruining what was left of their economy.
 A vengeful, young WWI veteran took part in politics and fueled the fire to the Germans rebirth.
 Adolf Hitler gave the German people answers and solutions they wanted to hear; ways for German to rise back to the top and punish those responsible for crippling the German race.
 In 1933 Hitler became the Reich chancellor and the Nazis became the main political party of the country.
 Hitler was self named the Fuhrer and became the head power in Germany.
 In 1938 Hitler sent troops to stay in Austria which was a direct violation of the Treaty of Versailles.
 He formed allies with Japan and Italy who agreed to help aid him in war against the U.S. and many other European powers.
 On September 1st 1939, the war was unofficially started when he invaded his neighboring country, Poland.
 England and France declared war on September 3rd, officially started WWII.